Welcome to Wheaton Academy!

 All current Wheaton Academy students and incoming (accepted freshman and transfer) students are eligible to enroll in Summer Academy.

-Detailed information on courses offered during Summer Academy 2019 is posted online on our Summer at Wheaton Academy page.
-Registration is also completed online and can be found on that page.
+Detailed information on courses offered during Summer Academy 2020 will be posted online in March.
+Registration is also completed online.
 The cost of each course will be noted on the website, and a deposit is due at the time of registration.
 The balance is due on May 1.

 Please register promptly as course offerings are determined by enrollment.